St Mary’s College (Wellington) St Mary’s College (Wellington)

 Students will complete between 14-20 Level 3 Economics or by negotiation 9-16 Level 3 Business Credits or a combination of Business and Economics credits.

-Scholarship Economics is an option for students who need and want acceleration.
-To assist with Scholarship preparation there is the option to complete ECON 199, a university paper with Canterbury University.
+Scholarship Economics is an option for students who desire acceleration.
+To assist with Scholarship preparation there is the option to complete ECON 199, a university paper from Canterbury University.
 This is funded by the STAR program and is subject to meeting entry requirements.
-Interested students should speak to Ms McIntosh.
-While successful study of year 12 Commerce is not crucial for Scholarship, it will help.
+Interested students should speak to Mr Tully and Ms Meulenbroeks.

 Career Pathways